Correct Planting Depth is Key for Starting Corn Off Correctly

 Planting corn at the correct planter setting of 2.5” helps to maximize the following factors

-Soil Moisture and Temperature – The top 1.5” to 2.0” of soil is a zone of high variability.
-This zone is the first to dry out after moisture events and because corn needs at least 30% of its weight in water to begin germination that can be an issue.
-This drying also means that there is much more air present.
+Soil Moisture and Temperature – Corn seed needs to uptake 30% of its weight in water to start germination.
+Consistent moisture is key to a consistent stand.
+The top 1.5” to 2.0” of soil is a zone of high variability.
+This zone is the first to dry out after moisture events.Dry soil also means that there is much more air present.
 Seeds planted too shallow are vulnerable to the temperature swings we often see in the spring and could possibly not give the growing point enough of a blanket to protect it from a late spring frost.

 Emergence – Even emergence should always be an important goal.
 Seeds that struggle to germinate due to temperature and moisture issues are often behind their peers.
 Plants that are as little as 2-5 days behind their neighbors show reduced yield in many studies.